bryanfry/traveller/traveller_rules_summary.md

 * **No Character Levels** There are no overall levels, just levels in individual skills (more below).
 There is also no concept of experience points!
 Skills can advance slowly under special circumstances, but advancement is mostly driven by the story and by gear, ships, and social importance.

 * **No Hit Points and Armor Class**.
 Damage and armor work differently.
 Armor soaks damage, instead of making you harder to hit, so no armor class.
 Damage is subtracted directly from your physical characterisitc scores, so no hit points.
-This means you become less capable as you are get injured.
+This means you become less capable as you get injured.

 ## Races